 - Collaborative: AI is a form of collaborative inquiry.
 It always involves the whole organization or a representative cross-section of the whole organization.
 In this way all voices are heard and everyone’s contribution valued.

 Every AI inquiry or endeavor is unique to the organization and the stakeholders.
-The principles retain their name, but AI as a total approach has an incredible ability to scale and create new approaches continue to emerge.
+The principles retain their name, but AI as a total approach has an incredible ability to scale and change continue to emerge.
 As more and more people have used AI it has developed and new understandings have been gained.

 5 Principles of Appreciative Inquiry